gongahkia/personal-wiki/Haskell.md

 -- ---------- DEFINITION ----------
     -- as a functional language, Haskell has no concept of 'variables' and every binding is immutable by default since modification of a value binding entails side-effects and instead, every value can be modified through a function expression which evaluates to a transformed return value
-    -- these are called definitions, the equivalent of constant bindings in other languages -- let => creates a local binding within a specified lexical scope that can only be accessed within its own local scope -- raw definition creates a global binding that can be accessed anywhere in the program
+    -- these are called definitions, the equivalent of constant bindings in other languages -- where => adds a local definition to an existing definition -- let ... in => creates a local binding for expressions within a specified lexical scope -- both 'where' and 'let ... in' achieve the same purpose, just that their positional syntax is different when used -- note that functions can also be locally defined -- raw definition creates a global binding that can be accessed anywhere in the program

+circleArea :: Double -> Double -- a function's type signature

+-- this is a function defined with 'where' to create local bindings that can only be accessed within the function circleArea circleArea r = pi * rsquare
+    where pi = 3.1415926 -- pi is a local binding rsquare = r * r -- rsquare is also a local binding

+-- this is the same function if defined with 'let ... in' that can only be accessed within the function circleArea circleArea r = let pi = 3.1415926 -- pi is a local binding here as well
+                   rsquare = r * r -- rsquare here is also a local binding in pi * rsquare

+-- using 'where'
+circleArea r = pi * square r
+    where pi = 3.1415926
+          square x = x * x -- square is a function locally defined within circleArea

+-- using 'let .. in'
+circleArea r = let pi = 3.1415926
+                   square x = x * x -- square here is also a local function defined within circleArea in pi * square r

-let jimmyFallon = "It's a me, Jimmy Fallon!" -- this creates a local binding conanOBrien = "It's a me, Conan O'Brien!" -- this creates a global binding
+conanOBrien = "It's a me, Conan O'Brien!" -- this creates a global binding
 ```